Current Size: 100%

 Of course, if you were using the web in a way which breaks the law (e.g. fraud, inciting racial hatred, etc.), no excuse is likely to help you and you may also face criminal proceedings, just as you would if you had done this from any other internet connection.

-A particular downside of the Internet is that your web history can never be entirely deleted.
+A particular downside of the Internet is that it has a long memory.
 There have been several recent worrying examples of employers dismissing employees after trawling through their web history to discover offensive postings.
 In one case involving a senior manager at Leeds football club, this was done to avoid making a large redundancy payout.
 These cases underline the importance of never using work email or the Internet to access or forward inappropriate material.

 Also remember that the Internet does not have a sense of humour.
 Something that looks like a funny joke to be shared with a friend can look very different in the cold light of a disciplinary hearing.